paul-nameless/bb/readme.md

   --help  Show this message and exit.

 Commands:
-  approve   Approve PR by ID
-  checkout  Checkout PR by ID
-  create    Create new PR
-  diff      Show diff by PR ID
-  list      List all PRs
-  merge     Merge PR by ID
-  status    Shows more detailed information about PRs (Build, Approved) but...
+  approve          Approve PR by ID checkout         Checkout PR by ID comments         View comments for PR by ID commits          View commits of PR by ID create           Create new PR decline          Decline PR by ID diff             Show diff by PR ID list             List all PRs merge            Merge PR by ID request-changes  Request changes for PR by ID status           Shows more detailed information about PRs (Build,...
 ```

 ## Example